 - Abandoned personal property of tenant: Landlord may sell, store, or donate any items of value the tenant has left behind following the natural expiration of the term or if the tenant has quit the premise.
 Landlord may only due so after 15 days of mailing a notice to the past-tenant. (§521-56)

-Termination for lease violation: The tenant has 10 days to remedy the conditions, if the tenant doesn’t, the landlord may file an eviction notice 20 additional days later. (§521-72)
+When there is another lease violation (e.g. subletting), the tenant has 10 days to remedy the conditions.
+If the tenant does not, the landlord may file an eviction notice 20 additional days later. (§521-72) Otherwise the eviction notice will be filed with the courts.

 Eviction cases allowed in small claims court: No, residential landlord-tenant cases must be filed in the district court. (§633-27)